Click on the labels below to open and close the description window containing policy information.

 During Lockdown procedures, students will gather in a designated area of their classroom until further instruction.
 Students are expected to remain silent.
 Failure to do so could result in disciplinary action.

-All facilities (buildings which are enclosed) where kindergarten, elementary, and/or secondary education, or library services are being provided to children shall be smoke-free.
-NO ONE is allowed to smoke in these buildings while such services are being provided to children, whether an administrator, employee, student, or visitor.
+All facilities (buildings which are enclosed) where kindergarten, elementary, and/or secondary education, or library services are being provided to children shall be tobacco free.
+NO ONE is allowed to smoke or use tobacco products in these buildings while such services are being provided to children, whether an administrator, employee, student, or visitor.

 The school’s primary purpose is the education of students, including the contribution of extracurricular activities.
 Students in Grades 5-8 are offered the privilege of participating in organized sports and other activities.
 The policy below is the minimum acceptable standard of academic achievement and behavior required of a student in order to participate in these activities.
 In addition, parents and students will be asked to sign a “YAC Discipline Action” form before participating in any YAC (Youth Activities Committee) sponsored sport, including cheerleading.